MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

 \subsection{Overview}

-In this section, we propose MAAC, a novel method to reduce and correlate the alerts reported by IDS and EDR, which could generate a concise alert graph and traverse to get attack paths.
-Fig.~\ref{Fig.systemdesign} describes the key phases of MAAC.
-Note that MAAC focuses on alert processing, and how the alert is generated is beyond the scope of this research.
+In this section, we propose MAAC, a novel method to reduce and correlate the alerts reported by IDS and EDR.
+It analyzes the semantic representation of alerts, generates a concise alert graph, and traverses to get attack paths.
+Figure \ref{Fig.systemdesign} describes the key phases of MAAC.
+Note that our approach focuses on alert processing, and how the alert is generated is beyond the scope of our research.

-MAAC can discover the relationship between alerts generated by different sensors and restore the attack scenario.
-First, the MAAC combinates the repeats alert in order to reduce the alert.
-It measures the similarity between alerts according to the alert information.
+First, MAAC preprocesses the alerts and formats the alerts generated by different sensors into a unified pattern.
+And then it combinates the duplicate alert to reduce the number of alerts.
+It measures the similarity between alerts and classifies their attack stage according to the alert semantics.
 Then MAAC generates an alert correlation graph based on the attack stage.
-Finally, MAAC sorts the nodes in the graph and traverses to obtain suspicious attack paths.The input of MAAC is the alerts from multiple sources, while the output of MAAC is the attack paths and its ranking.
+Finally, MAAC sorts the nodes in the graph and traverses them to obtain suspicious attack paths and hosts.
+The input of MAAC is the alerts from multiple sources, while the output of MAAC is the attack paths and hosts ranking.